developer-zebra/developer-zebra-site/src/ehs/3-1/guide/about/index.md

 * **Now supports <u>ONLY</u> Android 8.x (Oreo) and Android 7.x (Nougat)**.
 * **New [Lockout Recovery mode](../settings/#lockoutrecovery)** allows an admin to quickly return a device to service that is locked after exceeding the maximum number of unsuccessful admin login attempts.
 * **New [Recovery Timeout](../settings/#recoverytimeout)** is a configurable period of time (in minutes) that an admin must wait before Lockout Recovery is possible.
-* **[Supports Multi-user mode](../features/multiusermode)**, which allows admins to create "Piramry" users, and "Secondary" users and Guests, any or all of which can share a single EHS global configuration. **Applies to devices running Android 8.1.0 anbd higher only**.
+* **[Supports Multi-user mode](../features/#multiusermode)**, which allows admins to create "Piramry" users, and "Secondary" users and Guests, any or all of which can share a single EHS global configuration. **Applies to devices running Android 8.1.0 anbd higher only**.
 * **New GMS Restricted mode** prevents GMS apps from being enabled even if visible to users.

+* **[GMS Restricted Mode](../features/#gmsrestrictedmode) -** is an optional state on Zebra devices that disables all GMS applications and services (i.e. Gmail, Google Maps, etc.) on the device (that are safe to disable).
+See this section for information about related EHS behaviors.

 -----